 - Debt-to-income ratio = $3,700 ÷ $10,000 = 0.37 … This is above 0.36, meaning one of the following: You will need to pay off some auto/student/credit card debt to qualify for a loan, your mortgage may be subject to a higher interest rate, or you should consider a lower-priced home

-Young professionals should focus on a 30-year fixed-rate mortgage to lock in a low rate that isn’t subject to rate increases and that will stretch out the repayment horizon so that your monthly payment is lower.
-This will allow you to have additional monthly cash flow that you can add to your retirement and investment accounts, which over time should earn a rate of return higher than your mortgage interest rate.
+Young professionals are usually best suited to focus on a 30-year fixed-rate mortgage to lock in a low rate that isn’t subject to rate increases and that will stretch out the repayment horizon so that your monthly payment is lower.
+This will allow you to have additional monthly cash flow that you can add to your retirement and investment accounts, which over time could earn a rate of return higher than your mortgage interest rate.
 In other words, paying the minimum payment on your mortgage and investing the rest should serve you well over a long mortgage term.

 For midcareer professionals considering upgrading homes or buying a vacation home, it may make sense to pursue a 15-year mortgage so that your mortgage payment is scheduled to end once you approach your targeted retirement date.

-Reviewing these specific decisions with your financial advisor within your comprehensive financial plan can help you review the various options to hopefully give you confidence in your decision.
+Reviewing these specific decisions with your financial advisor can help you review the various options to hopefully give you confidence in your decision.
 Please reach out to your advisor if we can help run some scenarios for you!